 What is Volatility and

+The volatility index In the financial markets.
 Volatility is an indicator of the various fluctuations a specific stock price can have, a sector-specific index, or a market-level index makes, and it represents the risk levels associated with the particular security, sector or market.
 Volatility is a census enumeration of the spreading of returns for a given security or market index.
 In most cases, the higher the volatility, the more risky a security is.
 Volatile assets are considered riskier than less volatile assets because the price is more unstable, thus more difficult to study and predict.
 Since, volatility is an important variable for calculating securities prices, knowing how to measure volatility is of essential importance when trading in the security market or index market.
 One could also define volatility as the fear index and investors sentiment index in the financial markets.

-How to measure volatility?
+How to Measure Volatility?

 Volatility represents how large an asset's prices swing around the mean price - it is a statistical measure of its dispersion of returns.
 There are several ways to measure volatility which include option pricing models, standard deviations of returns and beta coefficients.
 Volatility is often measured as either the standard deviation or difference between returns from that specific security or market index.
 In the securities markets, volatility can be frequently associated with big movements in either direction.